NEW: Sherri Papini and husband say they are overwhelmed by support

 Bosenko said there was “sensitive information” related to the disappearance that he would not disclose.

-Authorities are looking for two women in a dark SUV in connection with the case, the sheriff added.
+Authorities are now looking for two women in a dark SUV in connection with the case, the sheriff added.
 They reportedly are armed.
+There is no known motive in the case, authorities said Thursday.

 Authorities at first focused their attention on Keith Papini, but he passed a lie-detector test and his employer confirmed he was at work when she went missing, according to the sheriff’s office, CNN affiliate KCRA reported.